Nanosplitter/DnDBot/README.md

-# Welcome to the new and improved CompsciBot
+# Welcome to the new and improved DadBot